arenekosreal/deepin-KernelConfig/README.md

 - Copy or move these `.deb` files to a new empty directory, execute `sudo dpkg -i *.deb` in that directory and wait until installed successfully.
 You may find some errors during installation, don't worry, just go ahead.
 - Restart, in the boot menu, choose the second option, you will find three new options contains word `custom`, choose the first one of these options (no `systemd` or `recovery` in it name).
 - Wait until your system shows you login screen, login normally, execute `uname -a` in the terminal and you will find your new kernel was loaded successfully.
+## I don't want to compile a custom kernel, but I want to try any new features of a new kernel, what should I do?
+Go to ubuntu ppa source ([here](https://kernel.ubuntu.com/~kernel-ppa/mainline/)), download kernel which you need, install these `.deb` files you have downloaded and restart system, then, you can find new kernel in boot menu like you install your custom version from here.
+For most people, I suggest choosing the 'generic' kernel version.
+You can google `the difference between lowlatency and generic` to find more.

 **Note:**
 - Backup your files before installing kernel!!!
 It may break your system and you will spend more enegy on fixing it.